vuo/vuo/node/vuo.video/descriptions/vuo.video.md

-Nodes for working with movie files and with live video from cameras.
+Nodes for working with movie files, with live video from cameras, and streaming video.

 ### Video basics